Peliquista Party: 1919 elections

-For the legislative and municipal elections of 1919 the Peliquista Party was the only one that participated and its lists were imposed throughout the national territory, so that the peliquismo had unanimity in both houses of Congress.
+For the legislative and municipal elections of March 1919 the Peliquista Party was the only one that participated and its lists were imposed throughout the national territory, so that the peliquismo had unanimity in both houses of Congress.
 Only a few independent candidates were elected for some isolated municipal posts.

 According to the official results, 47,584 votes were cast for deputies and senators and 47,531 for councilmen, mayors and vice-mayors.
 The government newspaper La Información announced that the citizens had used the right of suffrage within the most perfect order and under the sign of tranquility, sanity and good harmony.
 However, citizen participation was lower than that of the 1917 election.
 In an interview with La Información, Tinoco said that while absentee propaganda circulated inside and out, he preferred to remain silent because he trusted the people, and He added that the superiority of the ruling party is true and effective.
 He also expressed his satisfaction with the individuals chosen to integrate the Houses, "democratically elected and without any opposition."
 A few months later he said that the elections were held "... with the greatest order and with the widest freedom, and their results were highly satisfactory, because despite the campaign of abstentionism undertaken by government opponents and the natural difficulties of implementing the Citizenship card now indispensable for the exercise of suffrage, many votes were collected at all ballot boxes and once again proved, given the affiliation of the winning ballots in them, the powerful support with which our current political regime has in opinion freely manifested".